 In 1999, his essay Don’t Eat Before Reading This was published in the New Yorker magazine, and Kitchen Confidential: Adventures in the Culinary Underbelly was the bestselling book that followed.
 Part honest memoir, part gritty exposé, it detailed the reality of kitchen life from behind the scenes in all its raw and unfiltered glory, and it caused a sensation.
 Bourdain’s life was changed overnight.
 He cleared his debts and embarked on a new career as a writer and broadcaster, following up his first book with a TV series and an accompanying book A Cook’s Tour.

-He travelled the world making further must-watch TV shows No Reservations, Top Chef, Bravo and All Stars, The Layover and Parts Unknown, and he wrote more books including The Nasty Bits, as well as two culinary mysteries and the graphic novel Get Jiro.
+He travelled the world making further must-watch TV shows No Reservations, Top Chef, Bravo and All Stars, The Layover and Parts Unknown, and he wrote more books including Bone in the Throat, The Nasty Bits, as well as two culinary mysteries and the graphic novel Get Jiro.
 His Medium Raw: A Bloody Valentine to the World of Food and the People Who Cook was the sequel to Kitchen Confidential.
 He also appears in the movie The Big Short.

 It would have been easy to forget that Bourdain was a cook and not just a prodigiously talented food writer, but his Les Halles Cookbook presented some of his favourite classic French dishes, with a side order of classic Bourdain wit.
 To accompany his Dutch oven cooked beef bourguinon recipe, he recommended a bottle of Côte de Nuit Villages Pommard, and for his coq au vin recipe, he advocated the adventurous step of thickening the sauce with fresh pig or chicken blood.